rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

         If you want to break the package that relies on libmetalink and *forcefully* remove the package from your system, you can use rpm's `--nodeps` option like this: `$ sudo rpm  -e  --nodeps  libmetalink`.

         **i.** The “nodeps” option means No dependencies.
 I.e., ignore all dependencies.
-        **ii.** The above is just to show you how to remove a package from your system forcefully.
+        **ii.** The above shows you how to remove a package from your system forcefully.
 Sometimes you need to do this, but it is generally *not a good practice*.
         **iii.** Forcefully removing a package “xyz” that another installed package “abc” relies on effectively makes package “abc” unusable or somewhat broken.

 ## Exercise 5

 ### DNF - Package Manager

 DNF is a package manager for RPM-based Linux distributions.
 It is the successor to the popular YUM utility.
-DNF maintains compatibility with YUM and both utilities share very similar command-line options and syntax.
+DNF maintains compatibility with YUM.
+Both utilities share similar command-line options and syntax.

 DNF is one of the many tools for managing RPM-based software such as Rocky Linux.
-In comparison to `rpm`, these higher-level tools help to simplify installing, uninstalling, and querying packages.
-It is important to note that these tools make use of the underlying framework provided by the RPM system.
+Compared to `rpm`, these higher-level tools help simplify installing, uninstalling, and querying packages.
+It is important to note that these tools use the underlying framework provided by the RPM system.
 This is why it is helpful to understand how to use RPM.

 DNF (and other tools like it) acts as a sort of wrapper around RPM and provides additional functionality not offered by RPM.
 DNF knows how to deal with package and library dependencies and also knows how to use configured repositories to resolve most issues automatically.